Hatzalah: Legal status

-In New York, Hatzalah usually use red and blue lights and sirens, like normal unmarked emergency vehicles.
+In New York, Hatzalah usually uses red and white lights and sirens, like normal unmarked emergency vehicles.
 In New Jersey, Hatzalah usually use blue lights.
 Since 2021, Florida law has permitted faith-based volunteer ambulance services to operate, allowing Hatzalah response vehicles to use emergency lights and sirens.

-In Toronto, Hatzalah use green lights, having the same legal status as volunteer firefighters who also use green lights in their vehicles.
+In Toronto, Hatzalah uses green lights, having the same legal status as volunteer firefighters who also use green lights in their vehicles.
+In the United Kingdom, Hatzola organisations cannot legally use or install blue lights and sirens on their responders' private vehicles.